mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 rarity of the STI sedan, I was told that the depreciation would probably not be more than $1,000 to $1,500.
 This seemed low to me, but I discussed it with a friend who is very knowledgeable about cars and he felt that it was not unreasonable.
-I took the car back to Walker's on the 4th of June, and they ended up fixing the AC condenser and air intake duct and giving me a cheque for
+If you disagree with this, please **do not** tell me, because at this point I don't want to know.
+(Ignorance is bliss.)
+I took the car back to Walker's on the 4th of June, and they ended up fixing the AC condenser and air intake duct and giving me a cheque for $1,000.
-$1,000.

 In the interest of fairness I will say that I did have a fairly positive experience at the Walker's Renton Subaru service department when I took my vehicle in for the repairs.
 The service advisor I dealt with, [Brad Hallock](http://www.dealerrater.com/sales/Brad-Hallock-review-33465/), was very courteous and helpful.
-Of course, that doesn't come close to excusing the rest of my experience with Walker's, particularly given that it was the Subaru service technicians who ostensibly inspected the vehicle when they bought it.
+Of course, that doesn't come close to excusing the rest of my experience with the dealership, particularly given that it was the Walker's Renton Subaru service technicians who ostensibly inspected the vehicle when they bought it.
 While I was picking up my car after the service was finished, I overheard another service advisor talking about the "world class inspection" that they were going to do for another customer.
-I was tempted to interrupt and tell the customer about my experience with their "world class inspection," but to my shame, I'm too non-confrontational.
+I was tempted to interrupt and tell the customer about my experience with their "world class inspection," but to my shame, I'm too non-confrontational to do something like that.
+It's a flaw that I need to work on.

 I am fairly satisfied with the compensation I received, and overjoyed to be able to put this ordeal behind me.
 At this point I consider the matter to be closed.